-2.1 Export-led Growth
+2.1 Export-led growth

 Exports make up one of five main components of GDP (the remaining are consumption, investment, government expenditure and import).
 According to the measurement of GDP, higher exports directly lead to a higher aggregate output level.
 In addition to this, exports might contribute to economic growth through indirect channels (Awokuse 2005).
-First, exports can take advantage of the economies of scale for domestic production, enhancing the competitiveness of firms and increasing productivity.
-Second, revenue from exports is a source of investment and government budget, which might help stimulate output growth.
+First, exports can contribute to economies of scale for domestic production, enhancing the competitiveness of firms and productivity.
+Second, earnings from exports are a source of re-investment and government budget, which might help stimulate output growth.
 Third, exports promote specialization and efficient resource allocation.
-Fourth, exports accelerate the technology, innovation and knowledge diffusion and transfer through integrating deeper into the international production chains (Feder 1982; for a short review: Awokuse 2005; 2008).
+Fourth, exports accelerate the technological progress, innovation, and knowledge diffusion and transfer through integration deeper into international production chains (Feder 1982; for a short review: Awokuse 2005; 2008).

-Empirical studies show inconsistent evidence on the positive effects of exports on economic growth.
+Empirical studies show inconsistent evidence of positive effects of exports on economic growth.
 Awokuse (2006) uses Japanese time series data and shows that exports promote economic growth in this country.
-Applying Granger-causality tests, Bajo-Rubio and Díaz-Roldán (2012) show the empirical evidence that exports drive economic growth in Czech Republic but not in eight other new EU members.
-Siliverstovs and Herzer (2006) present Granger causal relationship from total export to the net-of-exports GDP, finding no support for the Granger causality from primary export using yearly data from Chile.
-On the contrary, some evidence shows that the positive effects of exports on growth are conditional.
-Abu-Qarn and Abu-Bader (2004), using a sample of nine Middle Eastern and North African countries, conclude that the export-led growth hypothesis is only held when shares of manufactured exports make up a certain threshold.
-In a similar pattern, Riezman et al. (1996) show that the export-led growth hypothesis is proven in some countries only given a certain level of human capital, investment growth and import growth.
+Applying Granger-causality tests, Bajo-Rubio and Díaz-Roldán (2012) show the empirical evidence that exports drive economic growth in Czech Republic, but not in eight other new EU members.
+Using annual data for Chile, Siliverstovs and Herzer (2006) identify a Granger causal relationship from total export to the net-of-exports GDP, while finding no Granger causality from primary export.
+On the contrary, some evidence demonstrates that the positive effects of exports on growth are conditional.
+Abu-Qarn and Abu-Bader (2004), using a sample of nine Middle Eastern and North African countries, conclude that the export-led growth hypothesis is only valid when shares of manufactured exports is beyond a certain threshold.
+In a similar pattern, Riezman et al. (1996) show that the export-led growth hypothesis is proven in some countries only with a certain level of human capital, investment growth and import growth.

-2.2 Import-led Growth
+2.2 Import-led growth

-Following the GDP expenditure based measurement formula; imports are negatively associated with GDP.
-Imports are actually accounted as one of the components of expenditure based GDP like consumption, investment or government spending (Bureau of Economic Analysis 2015).
-However, through different channels, the positive impacts of imports on output growth can be illustrated by several sound arguments.
-Similar to exports, by involving in the global production networks, imports promote the transfer of technology and knowledge.
+Following the GDP expenditure-based measurement formula, imports are negatively associated with GDP.
+Imports are actually accounted as one of the components of expenditure-based GDP like consumption, investment or government spending (Bureau of Economic Analysis 2015).
+However, imports can have positive impacts on output growth through various channels.
+Similar to exports, imports promote the transfer of technology and knowledge within the global production networks.
 Moreover, imports might encourage more competitiveness in the domestic market, inducing local producers to innovate.
 Additionally, imports might provide inputs for domestic production and for exports (Lawrence and Weinstein 2001; Awokuse 2008).

 Empirical studies present conclusive evidence on the import-led growth argument.
-Using data of only three countries, namely, Argentina, Colombia and Peru, Awokuse (2008) shows the evidence on significant contributions of both exports and imports to growth, although import-led growth argument gains stronger support.
-Using annual data from 1964 to 2004, Herrerias and Orts (2011; 2013) indicate that imports are an engine of growth in China mainly by allowing the countries to approach new technology.
-Based on a panel data from 1970 to 1990 of developing countries, Mazumdar (2001) finds out that imported machinery promotes growth, while investment in domestically produced machinery negates the output growth.
-Lee (1995) presents a theoretical model in which higher share of foreign capital goods compared to domestic capital goods leads to higher growth, and by using cross-country data from1960 to 1985, provides empirical support for his theory.
+Using data of only three countries, namely, Argentina, Colombia and Peru, Awokuse (2008) shows the evidence on significant contributions of both exports and imports to growth, although import-led growth argument has stronger support.
+Using annual data from 1964 to 2004, Herrerias and Orts (2010; 2011; 2013) indicate that imports are an engine of growth in China mainly by allowing it to access new technology.
+Based on a panel data from 1970 to 1990 of developing countries, Mazumdar (2001) finds out that imported machinery promotes growth, while investment in domestically produced machinery undermines output growth.
+Lee (1995) presents a theoretical model in which higher share of foreign capital goods compared to domestic capital goods leads to higher growth, and by using cross-country data from 1960 to 1985, provides empirical support for his theory.